-If parents apply for an independent review, the Trust will arrange for an independent panel to review the decision not to reinstate a permanently excluded pupil.
-Applications for an independent review must be made within 15 school days of notice being given to the parents by the Exclusions Committee of its decision not to reinstate a pupil.
+If parents apply for an independent review, the Trust will arrange for an independent panel to review the decision of the governing board not to reinstate a permanently excluded pupil.
+Applications for an independent review must be made within 15 school days of notice being given to the parents by exclusions committee of its decision to not reinstate a pupil.
 A panel of 3 or 5 members will be constituted with representatives from each of the categories below.
-Where a 5-member panel is constituted, 2 members will come from the School Governors category and 2 members will come from the Headteacher category.
+Where a 5-member panel is constituted, 2 members will come from the school governors category and 2 members will come from the headteacher category.

-- A lay member to chair the panel who has not worked in any school in a paid capacity, disregarding any experience as a school governor or volunteer. - School governors who have served as a governor for at least 12 consecutive months in the last 5 years, provided they have not been teachers or headteachers during this time. - Headteachers or individuals who have been a headteacher within the last 5 years.
+- A lay member to chair the panel who has not worked in any school in a paid capacity, disregarding any experience as a school governor or volunteer - School governors who have served as a governor for at least 12 consecutive months in the last 5 years, provided they have not been teachers or headteachers during this time - Headteachers or individuals who have been a headteacher within the last 5 years